November Revolution Monument: Reconstruction attempts

-The still existing “monument to the monument” is a small commemorative artefact erected in May 1983 through a spontaneous self-financed initiative by Architect Günther Stahn and Sculptor Gerhard Thieme in order to mark the exact place, where once Mies´monument stood.
+The still existing "monument to the monument" is a small commemorative artefact erected in May 1983 through a spontaneous self-financed initiative by Günther Stahn and sculptor Gerhard Thieme in order to mark the exact place, where once Mies´monument stood.
 The original idea to build an exact replica of the original monument had in fact been rejected by the cemetery direction due to its excessive size.

 Also in West Germany the memory of the monument lived on.
-On the occasion of the 50th birthday of Karl Liebknecht and Rosa Luxemburg (15 January 1969) architecture students and young architects of the group “Aktion 507 Diagnose“ decided to rebuild the monument in West Berlin in collaboration with the members of the “Luxemburg-Liebknecht-Gesellschaft“ (Luxemburg-Liebknecht-society).This happened nearly in coincidence with the inauguration of Mies´ Neue Nationalgalerie (New National Gallery) also in Berlin.
+On the occasion of the 50th birthday of Karl Liebknecht and Rosa Luxemburg (15 January 1969) architecture students and young architects of the group "Aktion 507 Diagnose" decided to rebuild the monument in West Berlin in collaboration with the members of the "Luxemburg-Liebknecht-Gesellschaft" (Luxemburg-Liebknecht-society).This happened nearly in coincidence with the inauguration of Mies´ Neue Nationalgalerie (New National Gallery) also in Berlin.
 In November 1968 the Luxemburg-Liebknecht-society applied for a building permission to the borough of Berlin-Tiergarten, but the request was rejected in few days.
 Albeit this the activists decided to stage a symbolic groundbreaking, which took place in front of the Eden hotel on 15 January 1969.
 It was removed by the police some days later.

 Current debate

 In 2003 the architect Ulrich Findeisen from Cologne proposed to rebuild the monument using a private financing.
 This proposal was followed by a vivid debate about this issue.
-It led to a public discussion, which took place the following year at the former house Lemke, a house which had been designed by Mies in the Berliner district of Berlin-Obersee in 1932 and hosts today the seat of a cultural association named “Mies van der Rohe´s Haus”.
+It led to a public discussion, which took place the following year at the former house Lemke, a house which had been designed by Mies in the Berliner district of Berlin-Obersee in 1932 and hosts today the seat of a cultural association named "Mies van der Rohe´s Haus".
 However Findeisen's proposal was decisively opposed by the most historians and critics.
 Information gaps regarding shape and constructive characters of the original monument, doubts about the legitimacy of an eventual reconstruction by the point of view of the modern heritage conservation theories and the delicate issue of the meaning of such a building nowadays, have been recorded as main critical factors in this sense.
 The administrators of the borough of Berlin-Lichtenberg - in charge for the place where the monument once stand - were particularly skeptical.
 Albeit this general skepticism, many scholars declared that it would be interesting to get some kind of artistic installation on the historical place.
 In June 2019 however Wita Noack, the director of the Mies van der Rohe House, spoke out for the reconstruction of the monument.
 Not only would be the district of Berlin-Lichtenberg be enriched in terms of tourist attractions, but it would also have a place to deal with its troubled history."
 A good time would be the 100th anniversary of the unveiling of the monument," said Noack.